-If you are satisfied that there are no such issues, answer 'not applicable'.
+If you are satisfied that there are no such issues, answer not applicable and briefly explain why.
 If you have fully addressed such issues in your outputs management plan under the question on "Outputs management and sharing", then you may refer to that answer.